-The diagram to the left illustrates the three-step process of zoning reform, as a community changes their code from single use to a new and improved city-wide regulation.
-Step 1, on which this Guide is based, involves approving the smallest but most necessary changes to issues such as parking, frontages, uses, building form, signage, and the public realm, in a single or small number of locations, for the purpose of having the greatest impact with the most fundamental of changes.
-Step 2 involves testing additional changes to the urban standards in additional locations.
-The stage between Steps 1 and 2 can be thought of as a "proving" stage, where the local government learns what is working and what needs improved.
-Step 3 involves the larger task of adapting the incremental changes that have been tested for success into a new city-wide zoning code, and in order to accomplish this final step, mapping the districts of a community is necessary to ensure the code is calibrated to local place types.
+The diagram to the left illustrates a four-step approach to zoning reform, changing a code from single use to a new and improved city-wide regulation in stages.
+Step 1, on which this Guide is based, involves implementing the smallest but most necessary changes to issues such as parking, frontages, uses, building form, and the public realm, for the purpose of making the greatest impact with the most fundamental of changes.
+Step 2 involves testing additional changes to the urban standards in specific locations.
+The stage between Steps 1 and 2 can be thought of as a "proving" stage, where the local government learns what is working and what needs adjusted.
+Step 3 involves the task of adapting the incremental changes that have been proven successful in one or more key districts, which requires a mapping stage to define districts.
+And finally moving beyond Step 3 to implement a new city-wide zoning code, including a complete mapping of the entire community to ensure the code is fully locally calibrated.